 She perked up, “Yes, but no one believes me.
 They have been touching my hand, and there is one standing by the door.”

-Gently, I reminded her about all the people she would see in heaven, specifically mentioning her sister’s name.
+Thoughtfully, I reminded her about all the people she would see in heaven, specifically mentioning her sister’s name.
 At that, she began to cry, telling me how much she loved her and could not wait to see her.
 I told her I would take care of mom.
 Gently, I took her worn, crippled hand in mine, and lightly kissed it, as I told her how much I loved her.
 Then, I turned to leave.

 In the evening church service, on September 31, 2018, the guest speaker said, “There are many people here that have had their choices taken away from them.
 You didn’t choose the place in life where you are right now.
 Someone else’s choice put you here,” the speaker said.
 As the words fell from his lips, the realization that this was exactly how I have felt so many times in my life, but especially during this time smacked me good!
 From all the childhood trauma and the residue that I still have had to live with, to death staring my grandma in the face, to my losses in my friendships and ministry, it had seemed like judgments others have made, actions others have taken have stolen my choices.
 Deep seated anger bubbled up.
 All I knew to do was to cry out to Papa God, “Please help me!”